ArceLopera/PowershellWeb/docs/installation.md

 2. **Install a Text Editor or Integrated Development Environment (IDE)**

-    While PowerShell 7 includes its own Integrated Console, using a dedicated text editor or IDE can help make your workflow more efficient and productive.
+    Using a dedicated text editor or IDE can help make your workflow more efficient and productive.
 Popular options for PowerShell development include Visual Studio Code, PowerShell ISE, and the PowerShell extension for Visual Studio.

 3. **Install the PowerShell Extension for Your Text Editor or IDE**